Newest sessions

 Please note:

-Some sessions were recorded before 1 April 2023.
+Some sessions were recorded before the current CPD year.
 In accordance with Legal Profession Uniform Law Application Act (2022), Legal Profession Uniform Continuing Professional Development (Solicitors) Rules (2015) and Legal Profession Uniform Continuing Professional Development (Barristers) Rules (2015), the sessions and questions are regularly reviewed for relevance, and changed or deleted where appropriate.

 Unless otherwise marked, all of our sessions are considered “interactive”.